Check out Nicole’s blog, “Tips for Finding the Right Divorce Mediator for Your Family”, for a nice overview of this subject.

 For other instruments, such as mediated agreements for modification, the courts have a process for approving an agreement without the need for either person to appear in court!
 As long as the requisite paperwork is filed, the judge can decide to administratively allow a modification agreement without anyone appearing in court.

 Both spouses need to be ready and willing to mediate, but it is not absolutely necessary that you each initiate mediation together.
 Our office tries to meet with a couple together to ensure you are both engaged in the process, and to avoid any perception favoritism at the early stages of a mediation.
-Our office often hears from one spouse, initially, and will request that a consultation be set up at a time convenient to both spouses.
+Our office often hears from one spouse, initially, and will request that a date be schedule at a time convenient to both spouses.
 This way, neither spouse feels left out of the process early in the mediation.

 You can start the divorce mediation process right away, without any court filing.
 You may also start even if you or your spouse have filed papers with the court.